 Ribavirin may also be used for purposes not listed in this medication guide.

-Ribavirin can cause birth defects or death in an unborn baby.
-Do not use ribavirin if you are pregnant, or if you are a man and your sexual partner is pregnant.
-Use 2 forms of birth control to prevent pregnancy while either sexual partner is taking ribavirin, and for at least 6 months after treatment ends.
+Ribavirin can harm an unborn baby if the mother or the father is using this medicine.
+Do not use if you are pregnant, or if you are a man whose sex partner is pregnant.
+Both men and women should use effective birth control while taking ribavirin and for at least 6 months after the last dose.

 In rare cases, ribavirin can cause fatal heart problems.
 Get emergency medical attention if you have chest pain.

 You should not take ribavirin if you are allergic to it, or if you have: